annefou/jupyter_dashboards/_episodes/02-dashboards.md

 - Open source
 - Widely used and supported across many disciplines ([stackoverflow](https://stackoverflow.com/), blogs, examples, tutorials, etc.)
 - Can be used on most Operating System such as Windows, Mac OS X, or Linux!
+- Jupyter notebook/dashboard supports a <a href="https://github.com/jupyter/jupyter/wiki/Jupyter-kernels">**large number of programming languages**</a>.

 Jupyter Notebooks/dashboards are great because they **facilitate**: